 Zabella Posted: 07/26/13

-OMG!
-If I were strictly vegetarian, I could eat this every night!
+Seriously delicious!
+I could eat this every day!
 The combination of grilled veggies, fresh herbs, and melty cheese is to die for.
 We used Havarti, which seemed to compliment the veggies very well.
 We didn't layer the veggies as suggested, but simply laid everything out buffet style to create our own sandwiches.
 We will make these often.